cabforum/servercert/docs/BR.md

 ## 5.3 Personnel controls

 ### 5.3.1 Qualifications, experience, and clearance requirements
-Prior to the engagement of any person in the Certificate Management Process, whether as an employee, agent, or an independent contractor of the CA, the CA SHALL verify the identity and trustworthiness of such person.
+Prior to the engagement of any person in the Certificate Management Process, whether as an employee, agent, or an independent contractor of the TSP, the TSP SHALL verify the identity and trustworthiness of such person.

 ### 5.3.2 Background check procedures

 ### 5.3.3 Training Requirements and Procedures
-The CA SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.
+The TSP SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.

-The CA SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.
+The TSP SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.

-The CA SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.
+The TSP SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.

-The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.
+The TSP SHALL require all Validation Specialists to pass an examination provided by the TSP on the information verification requirements outlined in these Requirements.

 ### 5.3.4 Retraining frequency and requirements
-All personnel in Trusted roles SHALL maintain skill levels consistent with the CA's training and performance programs.
+All personnel in Trusted Roles SHALL maintain skill levels consistent with the CA's training and performance programs.

 ### 5.3.5 Job rotation frequency and sequence

 ### 5.3.6 Sanctions for unauthorized actions

 ### 5.3.7 Independent Contractor Controls
-The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.
+The TSP SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Section 5.4.1.

 ### 5.3.8 Documentation supplied to personnel